UH-Manoa-ICS-613-Summer-2026-Group-1/Neighborhood-Tool-Sharing/README.md

         -   Start the docker containers: `docker-compose up`
         -   Execute the [run_backend_qa_checks.sh](./qa/scripts/run_backend_qa_checks.sh) script: `bash ./qa/scripts/run_backend_qa_checks.sh`
             -   This will automatically execute all of the defined automated tests and linters
+        -   Before pushing changes from their feature branch or opening a pull request, developers can run the backend checks script
+        -   Developers should review any reported issue, correct it, and rerun the backend testing script until all checks pass
     -   #### Testing Types
         -   [pytest](https://docs.pytest.org/en/stable/)
         -   [Ruff](https://docs.astral.sh/ruff/): python linter